 The US National Oceanographic and Atmospheric Administration (NOAA) has run simulations that show how the tsunami triggered by last Friday's 9.0 Miyagi earthquake in northeastern Japan propagated across the Pacific Ocean.
-It took a huge amount of energy to create what is now known as the Honshu tsunami, named for Japan's largest …
+It took a huge amount of energy to create what is now known as the Honshu tsunami, named for Japan's …

 That energy plot image is just terrifying.